diogoftm/OTKeys/README.md

 Each of the programs contains a structure for storing the relevant data for each party, as well as a set of functions.
 These functions are called from a main program and perform the local operations to be done by each party.

-The universal hash function is done following the strategy presented in this [blog](https://lemire.me/blog/2018/08/15/fast-strongly-universal-64-bit-hashing-everywhere/)

 In `src/<format>/main_*.c`, there is a test execution of the sender and receiver programs, with the outputs being printed at the end.

 ## Compilation & test

-First, update the `ENV.sh` file to have thw right location of the certificates, keys and ID for your SAE, and the KMS URI.
+First, update the `ENV.sh` file to have the right location of the certificates, keys and ID for your SAE, and the KMS URI.

 You can generate a self-signed certificate in the `ssl` directory using the `generate_ca_and_selfsigned_cert` script.
 Nevertheless, in a real scenario this operation should be made on the KMS side.